Go to page content

 Cystic Fibrosis Symptoms

-The severity of cystic fibrosis symptoms varies from person to person.
+The severity of symptoms of cystic fibrosis varies from person to person.
 Some with the classical disease develop symptoms in early childhood.
 Others may have the typical and milder form of the disease, allowing them to grow until adolescence or adulthood before developing any symptoms.
-Patients can receive diagnosis even before symptoms appear with the advent of screening tests for cystic fibrosis.
+A child with CF can receive diagnosis even before symptoms appear with the advent of screening tests for cystic fibrosis.

 High salt levels

-An unusual feature of this disease is high salt levels in the sweat of patients.
-Often, tasting salt when they kiss their kids left parents perplexed!
+One peculiar characteristic of this disease is high salt levels in the sweat of patients.
+In most cases, parents frequently notice a salty taste when they kiss their children who have been active and sweating.

 Thick mucus and a stuffy nose